-Add Quickulations: Calculations appear on the screen every 10 seconds.
+Add Quickulations: Calculations appear on the screen every few seconds.
 This mental arithmetic starter provides pace to the start of the Maths lesson.

 Ancient Mysteries: This activity requires students to memorise fifteen numbers in a three by five grid.

 Countdown: How close can you get to the target by making a calculation out of the five numbers given?

 Division Quickulations: Random division calculations appear on screen every few seconds.